Does Renters Insurance Cover Mold (Answer + 5-Step Evidence Kit)

 - Theft and Vandalism

-- Falling Objects (e.g., a tree falling on the roof, causing a sudden leak)
+- Falling Objects for example a tree falling on the roof, causing a sudden leak

 - Weight of Ice, Snow, or Sleet